mathiashsteffensen/emerald/README.md

 The lexer/tokenizer is located in the ./parser/lexer package.
 I have tried to keep it simple, but when implementing string templates (`This is a #{template}`), there are basically only 2 options.

 1. Don't have a separate lexer & parser.
-2. Turn the lexer into a pushdown automaton (i.e. it needs to have a stack) since templates can be infinitely nested (or as deep as the stack allows)
+2. Turn the lexer into a stack machine since templates can be infinitely nested (or as deep as the stack allows)

 And since I prefer the performance of having the parser & lexer separate (they run in parallel) I went with option 2, but this significantly increases the complexity of the lexer.